Sabrina the Teenage Witch: Sabrina: Secrets of a Teenage Witch

 In 2011, Archie Comics announced plans to produce a new animated series based on Sabrina the Teenage Witch to be released in late 2012.
 The show featured CGI animation that was produced by MoonScoop, and a brand new look for the Sabrina characters.
 As of October 2012, The Hub has picked up the series, and it finally debuted on air on October 12, 2013.

 Live-action television series

 Sabrina the Teenage Witch (1996)

-In September 1996, the live-action TV movie spawned the Sabrina the Teenage Witch television series.
-Both the TV-movie and sitcom starred Melissa Joan Hart as Sabrina.
+In September 1996, the live-action television film spawned the Sabrina the Teenage Witch television series.
+Both the television film and sitcom starred Melissa Joan Hart as Sabrina.
 The fictional home of the series was moved to Westbridge, Massachusetts.
 Her original last name, Spellman, was retained, and her mother was stated to be mortal.
 The sitcom ran for seven seasons and included two television movies and one soundtrack release.

 Riverdale

-On July 23, 2016, at San Diego Comic-Con, K.J.
-Apa, who portrays Archie Andrews in the darker, subversive live action take on Archie, confirmed that Sabrina will eventually appear in the CW series.
-Sabrina was originally slated to debut in the show's season one finale, but this was eventually decided against, as showrunner Roberto Aguirre-Sacasa said it would've distracted from the rest of the episode, though she is still being considered for a later season.
+Sabrina appeared in Chapter Ninety-Nine: The Witching Hour(s).